18 FAQs about getting out of a business premises lease

 If the lease is attractive, the new tenant will usually pay you a premium - for example, if the rent is below market rent, or if the new tenant will also be getting goodwill attached to the business for which you have been using the premises.
 But you might have to pay the new tenant to take on the lease - for example, if the rent is high or the premises are dilapidated.

 You will also need to cover the costs of finding the new tenant, such as the commission charged by any agents you use, and your own relocation costs.

 15. Can I sublet my business premises?

 The lease will specify whether you can do this and any restrictions.
 For example, some leases allow you only to sublet the entire premises, not part of them.

 Your landlord's consent is usually required.

-16. Can I choose what terms I sublet the premises on?
+16. Can I choose what terms I sublet my business premises on?

 The lease may include restrictions.
 Some leases restrict what rent you can charge.